arrowLeftBack

 Why do I need to know about PVRs?

-Funds the government spends on infrastructure is carefully considered to ensure the best outcomes for that investment and for Queensland.
-The infrastructure investment associated with the Olympic and Paralympic Games is no different.
+Funds the government spend on infrastructure are carefully considered to ensure the best outcomes for that investment and for Queensland.
+The infrastructure investment associated with the Games is no different.

 • fit for purpose and scoped well